-5 Ways to Quickly Fix a Slow Drain
+5 Ways to Quickly Fix a Slow Drain in 2023

 Considering the demands we put on our household plumbing systems, the question isn’t IF you’ll experience a clogged drain – it’s a matter of WHEN.
 Of course, not all clogs are created equal.
 You have your agonizingly slow moving but eventually draining clogs and your fully blocked water not going anywhere varieties.
 You also have clogs that are inconvenient but not emergencies and then the ones that need to be fixed ASAP.
 This article is for those sluggish drains that you need cleared quickly.